 When making in-state sales, it is important to determine if you are located in an origin-based or destination-based state to figure out what rate to charge for sales tax.

-Pennsylvania is an origin-based state, meaning sales tax is determined based on the seller’s location.
-That means for a Pennsylvania-based seller, sales tax is generally based on the seller’s location when selling within the state.
+New York is a destination-based state, meaning sales tax is determined based on the buyer’s location.
+That means for a New York-based seller, sales tax is generally based on the location of the buyer when selling within the state.

 For out-of-state or remote sellers, the sales tax rate is always determined by the buyer’s location.
-For instance, if you’re selling a product from Texas to a customer in Philadelphia, Pennsylvania, where you have nexus, you’d apply Philadephia’s sales tax rate to that sale.
+For instance, if you’re selling a product from Florida to a customer in New York City, New York, where you have nexus, you’d apply NYC’s sales tax rate to that sale.

 To make life easier, consider using sales tax software or consulting a tax professional, like TaxHero, to ensure accurate tax calculations and collections.
 Understanding these tax rules helps you stay compliant, whether you’re in-state or out-of-state.

-The next step after collection is filing and remitting your Pennsylvania sales tax returns.
-Filing and remittance can vary in frequency, typically monthly, quarterly, or annually based on the volume of sales.
+The next step after collection is filing and remitting your New York sales tax returns.
+Filing and remittance can vary in frequency, typically monthly, quarterly, or annually.

-It’s crucial to keep accurate records of your sales and tax collections and adhere to the filing schedule set by the state to remain compliant with Pennsylvania’s sales tax regulations.
+It’s crucial to keep accurate records of your sales and tax collections and adhere to the filing schedule set by the state to remain compliant with New York sales tax regulations.

-To file your sales tax return for Pennsylvania, a few options are available:
+To file your sales tax return for New York, a few options are available:

 Some states offer a discount to businesses for collecting, filing, and remitting sales tax on time as an incentive to process sales taxes promptly.